 • Describe a war movie you like.

-• What’s the difference between the movies or your country and Hollywood movies?
+• What’s the difference between the movies in your country and Hollywood movies?

-• What do you think of the violent films?
+• What do you think of violent films?

 • Why movies need computer techniques?
 Any example of movies using computer techniques?